System Requirements

 These additional third-party product features and configurations are not tested by Snow for compatibility purposes, and unless otherwise stated might have an impact on the functionality and performance of Snow products.

-Snow products may not operate in accordance with the applicable Snow product documentation in environments where these additional third-party features and configurations are implemented.
+Flexera products may not operate in accordance with the applicable Flexera product documentation in environments where these additional third-party features and configurations are implemented.

 For these reasons, any implementation of such additional third-party product features and configurations must be validated by the installation's technical owner(s) on a case-by-case basis and implemented under their responsibility.